Week 10 Output Devices

 Assembling the components

-I requested the components from fabstash and collected it from the inventory.
-I used ineractive HTML BOM in KiCad to get the list of components.
-It is also highlights were to place components in the pcb.
+I requested the components from fabstash and collected them from the inventory.
+I used the interactive HTML BOM in KiCad to get the list of components.
+It also highlights where to place components on the PCB.

 The following components were used to design and fabricate the PCB for the vibration feedback system: